"Microspace" coupled with "Marathon" Rabbit Bonding - easiest and fastest method in 1 week!

 Today we'll be using the bonding example between Mochi (9 years old) who lost her husbun and Arthur (2 years old) who never had a partner before.
 Since Mochi was free-roam in my place, she knows every corner and smell of the house, even the bathrooms!
 Since I do not have a single inch of "neutral territory" in my place, I will be going to a family member's house for the bonding process as neutral territory is CRUCIAL!
 (Tip: as long as you have areas of your house that your rabbit hasn't been to or familiar with, you can use those areas for bonding.
-My female rabbit happens to have a personality that is VERY territorial that even in our bathtub or kitchen tiles she still gets fussy and knows she's at home!)
+My female rabbit happens to have a personality that is VERY territorial that even in our bathtub or kitchen tiles she still gets fussy and knows she's at home even though she doesn't go into these areas at all!)